AdrianInfante/ValerusMacFixer/README.md

 **Description**:
 When launching the application, an error may appear due to insufficient permissions to write in the `C:\Program Files` directory, where elevated privileges are typically required.

-**Resolution**:
-To resolve this issue, run the application with Administrator privileges or configure the application to save configuration files to a location with write access.

----

-### Known issues
-Database error: disk I/O error